pkamenarsky/atea/README.md

 Minutes (`m`), hours (`h`) and days (`d`) are supported.

-Times and estimates are saved in a separate column based file in plain text; this allows for easy data analysis by [combining](http://reallylongword.org/sedawk/) common Unix tools like [awk](http://www.grymoire.com/Unix/Awk.html) or [sed](http://www.ibm.com/developerworks/linux/library/l-sed1/index.html).
+Times and estimates are saved in a separate csv file in plain text; this allows for easy data analysis by [combining](http://reallylongword.org/sedawk/) common Unix tools like [awk](http://www.grymoire.com/Unix/Awk.html) or [sed](http://www.ibm.com/developerworks/linux/library/l-sed1/index.html).

 ## Dropbox integration